multiplehats/stardigest/README.md

-# StarDrip
+# StarDigest

-Stardrip is a simple newsletter that sends you a weekly email with a random GitHub repository that you've starred.
-It's easy to forget what you've starred over the years - Stardrip serves as a reminder.
+StarDigest is a simple newsletter that sends you a weekly email with a random GitHub repository that you've starred.
+It's easy to forget what you've starred over the years - StarDigest serves as a reminder.

 ## Developing